Education/Child DevelopmentApply Now

 Start making a difference in children's lives.

-Students interested in pursuing a career in Elementary Education or Special Education can begin their academic preparation by completing an Early Childhood Special Education Certificate or School-Age Certificate, or the Associate Degree for Transfer in Elementary Education.
+Students interested in pursuing a career in Elementary Education or Special Education can begin their academic preparation by completing an Early Childhood Special Education Certificate or the Associate Degree for Transfer in Elementary Education.
 The EPICenter continues to expand its support and resources for future teachers in all grades (K12 and Special Education) by partnering with interdisciplinary Skyline College faculty, university professionals, and community programs and agencies.
-The EPICenter at Skyline College seeks to establish and promote a teacher preparation culture on campus and to support future teachers.

 Students pursuing a degree or certificate in child development or education are able to choose from a variety of occupations that start at entry level while continuing to grow in both experience and education.
-Our program is modeled to work cohesively with the California Teacher Credential Child Developments Permit allowing students to enter classrooms with as few as 6 units in Child Development as an Assistant Teacher and progressing towards Program Director (See TAB Child Development Permits).
+Our program is modeled to work cohesively with the California Teacher Credential Child Developments Permit allowing students to enter classrooms with as few as 6 units in Child Development as an Assistant Teacher and progressing towards Program Director.

 Additionally students enrolled in our certificate programs will be required to have 96 hours of hands on supervised field experience in their area of choice.
 This experience can be the start of a career in infant-toddler, pre-school teaching, school age (after school care) or administration, special education, or elementary education.
 Many students use these certificate as a step towards advanced degrees in fields such as social work, child psychiatry, or advocacy.